On this page |

 A viewport interaction tool that defines how the UI event in the viewport is being interpreted.
 For example, it could define a certain behavior when you, say, drag in the viewport.
 The control is a graph plus a set of shapes you associate with it.

-In this example, we assemble a character container by adding character elements to a packed folder structure.
+In this example, we add the character elements to a packed folder structure.
 We have the following character elements - a tube geometry, a skeleton for the tube, and rig logic that performs a bone deform.
-(See Working with skeletons for how to create a skeleton, and APEX graphs for building a rig logic graph.)
-The Joint Capture Biharmonic SOP is used to create capture weights on the geometry that is deformed by the bone deform rig logic.
+The Joint Capture Biharmonic SOP is used to create capture weights on the geometry:

-The 2nd input of the the Pack Folder SOP takes in multiple character elements to add to the packed folder structure.
-As elements are connected to the Pack Folder SOP, Name parameters are automatically created on the Pack Folder SOP in the order that the elements are connected in.
+The 2nd input of the the Pack Folder SOP takes in multiple character elements that are added to the packed folder structure.
+As elements are connected to the Pack Folder SOP, Name parameters are automatically created on the SOP in the order of the input connections.
 The Name parameters are automatically populated with the names of the input nodes.
 In this example, we have:

 -